DavidBoja/SMPL-Anthropometry/README.md

 measurer = MeasureSMPL(smpl_path=smpl_path)
 measurer.from_verts(verts=verts)
 ```
-&nbsp;&nbsp;&nbsp;&nbsp; Defining the body using the vertices can be especially useful when the SMPL vertices have been further refined to <br>
+&nbsp;&nbsp;&nbsp;&nbsp; Defining the body using the vertices can be especially useful when the SMPL vertices have been <br>
-&nbsp;&nbsp;&nbsp;&nbsp; fit a 2D/3D model and do not satsify perfectly a set of shape parameters anymore.
+&nbsp;&nbsp;&nbsp;&nbsp; further refined to fit a 2D/3D model and do not satsify perfectly <br>
+&nbsp;&nbsp;&nbsp;&nbsp; a set of shape parameters anymore.
 <br>

 Finally, you can measure the SMPL bodies with: